mpaluchowski/travel.paluchowski.com/content/india-2017/march-towards-future.md

 [CFLs][wp-cfl] and LED lights are dominating.
 We saw a [__sizable wind farm__ between Udumalpet and Pollachi][udumalpet-wind-farm] in Tamil Nadu.
 Many homes heat their water with solar thermal collectors.
 I haven't spotted any solar batteries, but with all the sunlight India's getting I'm sure they're already in use.
 In short, progress is tangible, even if there's still a lot to do for the environment.

 __Energy supply__ is perhaps still a bit fragile.
-While we were [in Chameleon Beach Lodge in Kerala]({{< ref "india-2017/chasing-sunsets.md" >}}), power went out one day and staid off for the better part of the afternoon.
+While we were [in Chameleon Beach Lodge in Kerala]({{< ref "india-2017/chasing-sunsets.md" >}}), power went out one day and stayed off for the better part of the afternoon.
 We haven't experienced outages elsewhere, but a lot of buildings have visible power generators attached.

 __Payments__ became a hot topic last November, when the government [announced a sudden "demonetization"][wp-india-demonetization], from one day to the next invalidating all IDR 500 and 1,000 notes, replacing them with new 500 and 2,000 ones and for months curtailing the amount people were allowed to pay out of ATMs.
 We're lucky we arrived just after these measures were lifted.